Price quote includes

 There are countless ICD/CPT codes for dentistry diagnosis and no matter how good your memory is and how long you have been working in the industry, you cannot memorize all of them.
 Also, these codes are updated periodically and without them, dental practices cannot make insurance claims against their services.
 Look for dentistry-specific EMR offers access to codes that makes billing automatic, efficient and faster.

 Medical charting is an important aspect of all healthcare practices.
 The better the charting an EMR software offers the better workflow one can expect from it.
-Thanks to the advancement in technology, there are EMR software in the market that offer automatic charting and feature multiple modes of data entry through typing, touch screen devices such as iPads and tablets and voice dictation.
+Thanks to the advancement in technology, there is EMR software in the market that offer automatic charting and feature multiple modes of data entry through typing, touchscreen devices such as iPads and tablets and voice dictation.
 Try looking for EMR that offers you the right options related to charting problem areas, progress reports and treatment plans.

 Dentists have to take images and X-rays of their patients’ teeth and gums with every appointment and this is why EMR software offering a robust image support should be the first priority of dental practices.
 Quality Electronic Medical Record (EMR) for dentistry can easily store pictures in patient files and also track the healthcare progress of each patient.
 Such Electronic Medical Record (EMR) software are also able to seamlessly integrate with x-ray imaging equipment and this further helps in improving practice workflow through the automatic uploading of images to patients' medical files.

 A quality EHR designed for dental practices allows easy data sharing between two practitioners.
 When looking for the right EHR always ask whether it is interoperable or not.
 This is because dentists rely on anesthesia during dental surgery and their EHR software should be able to easily share health information with an anesthesiologist for the treatment to be successful.